What are Igneous Rocks?

 How Do Igneous Rocks Form?

 Igneous rocks form when hot molten rock (either magma or lava) cools and solidifies.
+They're one of the three main rock types, with the other two being sedimentary and metamorphic.

 Igneous rocks can form above or below Earth's surface.

-When they form deep below the surface as magma cools the process takes thousands to millions of years.
+When they form deep below the surface as magma cools, the process takes thousands to millions of years.
 This type of rock is known as an intrusive igneous rock.

 Intrusive rocks often have large crystals because they have plenty of time to grow.
 An example of an intrusive igneous rock is granite.

-Igneous rocks that form above Earth's surface often from lava which has been expelled from a volcano are known as extrusive igneous rocks.
-An example of an extrusive igneous rock is basalt.
+Igneous rocks that form above Earth's surface, often from lava expelled from a volcano, are known as extrusive igneous rocks.
+An example is basalt.

 Article Picture